jmespath/jmespath.py/docs/proposals/functions.rst

 ::

-    Array|null keys(Object $obj)
+    array keys(object $obj)

-Returns an Array containing the hash keys of the provided Object.
+Returns an array containing the hash keys of the provided object.

-This function MUST return ``null`` if the provided argument is not an Object.
+This function MUST return ``null`` if the provided argument is not an object.

 .. list-table:: Examples
    :header-rows: 1